tpwo/pyzet/docs/README.md

 However, not every editor might work seamlessly with pyzet.
-In the [main readme](https://github.com/wojdatto/pyzet#supported-editors) you can see a list of editors with some comments about the compatibility.
+In the [main readme](https://github.com/wojdatto/pyzet#supported-editors) you can see a list of editors with some comments about their compatibility.

 Once you're happy with the text editor, add some example text using [Markdown](https://commonmark.org/) syntax: